FileMeta/filemeta.github.io/MetaTag.md

 I believe that this specification mostly achieves these goals but I had to make a few compromises.

 I debated whether to require quotes on all values.
 Allowing the unquoted format violates the "one obvious way" rule.
-Quoted format is needed to have values with embedded spaces whereas unquoted format is more succinct for simple values and is more reminiscent of the hashtags I was imitating.
+Quoted format is requred since some values will have embedded spaces.
+Unquoted format is not a requirement.
+But it more succinct for simple values and is more reminiscent of the hashtags I was imitating.
 Ultimately, following the precedent of command-line syntax in supporting both formats.

-I considered whether to use doubled-quotes or a backslash escape for embedding quotes in a quoted value.
+I considered whether to use doubled-quotes or a backslash escape for embedding quotation marks in a quoted value.
 Backslash escapes would also enable other escaped values such as \n for linefeed and even [Unicode](https://unicode.org) characters like \u1F643.
 But the goal of human-readability guided me toward keeping the quote escape simple and requiring all special characters to be literally embedded and not encoded.

 The specification would be complicated by a data type syntax.
 And default interpretation risks problems like [YAML has with Norway](https://www.bram.us/2022/01/11/yaml-the-norway-problem/).
 Therefore, string is the default and type interpretation is made by the application.

 Multivalued properties, or those with a list type, are handled by repeating the property once for each value.
 This is a simple solution that doesn't require any additional syntax.

+This specification has not yet achieved the goal of full compatibility with RDF.
+But I am experimenting with that.
+(See [Experimental Features](#experimental-features).)

 ## Usage of the Term, "MetaTag"